dxworks/honeydew/README.md

   If present, Honeydew will not try to set the **Fully Qualified Name** of the entities of the created model

+- `--no-local-variables-bindings`

+  If present, Honeydew will not try to set the **Fully Qualified Name** of the local variables of the created model

 - `--no-trim-paths`

   If present, Honeydew will not trim the File Paths present in the created model

+- `--no-extern-types-search`

+  If present, Honeydew will not search in the entire model for extern types that have the same name with types identified in the provided input

+  If such types were found, the result will be placed in a file named `extern_types.txt`

 ## Build Project